Review of Extreme Multilabel Classification: Review

+\paragraph{} One of the significant contributions of the paper is the analysis of the model's complexity.
+The original MLFM model has a quadratic time complexity with respect to the number of features, which can be prohibitive for large datasets.
+The authors address this by proposing a lightweight formulation that reduces the time complexity to linear in the number of features.
+This improvement is achieved by factorizing the field interactions, transforming the interaction terms into a more computationally efficient form as follows

+where $q_{i k}^l$ are the interaction factors for the embeddings.
+This decomposition simplifies the computation significantly.
+The time complexity of the new formulation is linear in terms of the number of features \(D\) and the dimensions of the feature and field embeddings \(M\) and \(H\), specifically \(O(DMH)\).
+Considering all \(L\) labels, the complexity becomes \(O(LDMH)\).
+Given that \(H\) is typically of the same order of magnitude as \(M\) or lower, the total complexity can be approximated and further reduced in sparse multi-field categorical data scenarios to \(O(L \hat{D} MH)\), where \(\hat{D}\) is the reduced number of active features per field.

-\paragraph{Comparison between above stated methods} \begin{enumerate} \item Method LEML outperforms all of the compressed sensing based methods in terms of performance and subsequent methods based on LEML hence outperform compressed sensing based methods. \item Method SLEEC was the first to find the issue with low-rank decomposition based methods proposed as compressed sensing based methods.
+\paragraph{} The paper describes the parameter learning process using a labeled dataset.
+The categorical cross-entropy loss function is employed, with a sigmoid function to handle the multi-label nature of the problem.
+The optimization process involves minimizing this loss over all data points, using gradient-based methods to iteratively refine the model parameters.
+This systematic approach ensures that the model converges to an optimal set of parameters, improving its predictive accuracy.\\ \paragraph{Comparison between above stated methods} \begin{enumerate} \item Method LEML outperforms all of the compressed sensing based methods in terms of performance and subsequent methods based on LEML hence outperform compressed sensing based methods. \item Method SLEEC was the first to find the issue with low-rank decomposition based methods proposed as compressed sensing based methods.
 Using a distance preserving embedding, SLEEC achieved a large improvement over previous methods.
 AnnexML improved on SLEEC further improving both performance and prediction times. \item Method REML revisits the idea of low-rank embeddings by separating out the tail labels and learning different predictors for head and tail labels. \end{enumerate}